This page discusses ways for Indian trust beneficiaries to manage and save their money. Covered topics include:

 A budget is a written plan that tracks how you spend money.
 Living within a budget helps you plan, save, and control your expenses.
-Spending less than you earn means you can save money, avoid debt, improve your credit, and achieve financial goals like purchasing a new car.
+Spending less than you earn means you can save money, avoid debt, improve your credit, and achieve financial goals like buying a new car.

 Visit consumer.gov to learn more about making a budget.

-Payday loans are even more costly and should be avoided.
+Avoid payday loans.
 These short-term loans charge fixed fees of $10 to $30 for every $100 borrowed.
 Compared to credit cards, a two-week payday loan with a $15 per $100 fee equates to an annual percentage rate of almost 400%.